dclive/SurfaceLaptopGo/README.md

 # SurfaceLaptopGo
-Early Days - Surface Laptop Go bootable EFI
+Surface Laptop Go bootable EFI
-First attempt: Surface Laptop Go (2020, i5-1035G1) EFI for Hackintosh
+Surface Laptop Go (2020, i5-1035G1) EFI for Hackintosh

 All of this is vastly easier if you can work on and create the USB stick on a Macintosh.
 See my other guide (for example, the Asrock B660M-HDV guide) for full details; this is a high level overview only.
 The concepts are all exactly the same.